godotengine/godot-docs/classes/class_editorexportplugin.rst

 - void **_export_begin** **(** :ref:`PoolStringArray<class_PoolStringArray>` features, :ref:`bool<class_bool>` is_debug, :ref:`String<class_String>` path, :ref:`int<class_int>` flags **)** |virtual|

 Virtual method to be overridden by the user.
-It is called when the export starts and provides all information about the export. ``features`` is the list of features for the export, ``is_debug`` is ``true`` for debug builds, ``path`` is the target path for the exported project. ``flags`` is only used when running a runnable profile, e.g. when using native run on Android.
+It is called when the export starts and provides all information about the export.

 ----